UoB-COMSM0166/2025-group-29/README.md

 Simply comparing two difficulty levels might not be that exciting.
 Long-lasting games often maintain a well-tuned balance between different characters or playstyles.
 This balance helps prevent any one style from feeling disproportionately demanding and avoids the dreaded “class fatigue” that arises when an option feels like too much work.

 To evaluate the subjective workload associated with different playstyles, we recruited eight participants to experience all three gameplay archetypes.
 To mitigate potential order effects—which we noticed during our first round of testing—we adopted a Latin-Square design that systematically varied the sequence in which each participant played the archetypes.
-This within-subjects setup ensures that each playstyle appears equally often in each position, helping us make fairer comparisons.
+This within-subjects setup ensures that each playstyle appears equally often in each position, helping us make fairer comparisons.(YES!
+We are such good students who learn new methods on our own)

 ### Workload Trend